OpenMDAO/OpenMDAO-Procedures/website/website.rst

 This server is called by the GitHub post-receive hook.
 It's the trigger app that gets called automatically by GitHub whenever a change to the ``dev``  branch of the repository is made.
 This app parses out the XML from that commit and kicks off the testing process.
+The OpenMDAO test server is kept in a separate repository on Github:  https://github.com/OpenMDAO/openmdao_testapp.

 When a pull request is approved on GitHub, it should trigger GitHub's ``post_receive`` hook.
 The ``post_receive`` hook should in turn contact the OpenMDAO testing application, which then turns on EC2 machines (specified by the test_branch qualifier) to test the most recent commit against our test suite.
+The results are then tabulated, posted to openmdao.org/p_r, and sent off through another hook to the OpenMDAO Slack channel #github-pivotal.

 Sometimes, however, due to problems like the test server crashing, the ``post_receive`` fails to start the testing.
 In these cases, you'll need another event to trigger the ``post_receive`` hook, once the underlying problem that stopped the server has been resolved (e.g., rebooting the test server.)
 You don't want to have to do another commit to trigger testing.
 The event you need is the ``send_payload`` command, which works as follows: